-These innovations have led to the proposal of a framework, Synthesize, Execute, Instruct, Debug, and Rank (SEIDR),4 initially introduced in our GECCO-2023 paper [Liventsev et al., 2023].
-SEIDR is a multi-agent iterative framework that uses feedback from code execution and failing test cases to update the initially generated buggy code.
-Our initial explorations cover SEIDR with Generative Pre-Trained Transformer (GPT)-3 as the bug summarization model and Codex (or GPT-3 trained on code) as the program generation and debugging model.
-In addition, by modifying the tree arity parameter (see Section 2.2), we investigate the tradeoff between generating and repairing only one program versus regenerating any program that does not pass all the tests, as well as intermediate configurations, where we build a tree of programs and update the best ones.
+the bug summarization model and Codex (or GPT-3 trained on code) as the program generation and debugging model.
+In addition, by modifying the tree arity parameter (see Section 2.2), we investigate the trade-off between generating and repairing only one program versus regenerating any program that does not pass all the tests, as well as intermediate configurations, where we build a tree of programs and update the best ones.

 While Codex is an early code generation model, the emergence of new models that score better in programming and natural languages motivates further research into the use of SEIDR with newer models.
-To study the generalizability of the initial SEIDR results, we use two other LLMs, Llama 35 and GPT-3.5,6 and an additional dataset, HumanEval-X, with different tree arity parameters [Brown et al., 2020; Chen et al., 2021b; Zheng et al., 2023].
-Moreover, we build up on the initial experiments with Codex and zoom in on the area with the best-performing tree arities in a hyperparameter search for a better repair-replace tradeoff resolution.
+To study the generalizability of the initial SEIDR results, we use two other LLMs, Llama 3 and GPT-3.5, and an additional dataset, HumanEval-X, with different tree arity parameters [Brown et al. 2020; Chen et al. 2021b; Zheng et al. 2023].
+Moreover, we build up on the initial experiments with Codex and zoom in on the area with the best-performing tree arities in a hyperparameter search for a better repair-replace trade-off resolution.

 To reflect on the parent selection strategies used in the Rank agent of SEIDR, we also explore whether the programs should be chosen based on the average performance across all tests or whether SEIDR can benefit from keeping such programs in the loop that fully cover individual tests, but do not perform well on average.
-Therefore, as an alternative to the tournament selection, we test the best tree arity setups with lexicase selection-based ranking [Helmuth et al., 2015].
+Therefore, as an alternative to the tournament selection, we test the best tree arity setups with lexicase selection-based ranking [Helmuth et al. 2015].
 Moreover, since language models bring in stochasticity, we run the experiments several times to measure the variability of results obtained with fixed hyperparameters and reflect on the results repeatability.

-Overall, the current article contributes to the field of LLMs for Software Engineering with a framework for code generation and its iterative repair.
+Overall, the current paper contributes to the field of Large Language Models for Software Engineering (LLM4SE) with a framework for code generation and its iterative repair.
 Compared to the earlier GECCO-2023 paper, this article refines and extends the preliminary results by providing a more in-depth explanation of SEIDR as a multi-agent framework for autonomous programming, extending the original experiments and analysis to include HumanEval-X as an additional benchmark, evaluating GPT-3.5 and Llama 3 as additional LLMs, investigating lexicase selection as an alternative to tournament selection, and conducting a repeatability analysis of the framework's performance over multiple independent runs.
-Overall, this extension adds three Research Questions (RQs) and doubles the number of configurations considered in these questions compared to our preliminary work.
+Overall, this extension adds three research questions and doubles the number of configurations considered in these questions compared to our preliminary work.